openframeworks/ofSite/_docs/gl/ofTexture.markdown

-oftexture is a wrapper for opengl's texture support.
-Specifically, it allows to use non power of 2 textures in opengl, and to upload and draw graphical data.

-oftexture is a wrapper for opengl's texture support.
-Specifically, it allows to use non power of 2 textures in opengl, and to upload and draw graphical data.
+ofTexture is used to create textures that live on your graphics card from bitmap data that can then be used to fill other drawn objects, like a bitmap fill on a rectangle.
+When you draw an ofImage, you're actually just drawing a rectangle of points and then using an ofTexture to fill the space between those points.
+At it's core, ofTexture is a wrapper for OpenGL textures.
+It allows us of non-power of 2 textures in opengl, and to upload and draw graphical data.